 The general steps to a phased migration are as follows:

-- Migrate individual modules, screens, or composables to M3, depending on the size and complexity of your app (see below sections for details).
+- Migrate individual modules, screens, or composables to M3, depending on the size and complexity of your app (see the following sections for details).

 Dependencies

-M3 has a separate package and version to M2:
+M3 has a separate package and version from M2:

 M2